Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

-We first analyse the computational complexity of \textsc{GAtt}.
-According to \cref{eq:gattmatrixcomputation}, the bottleneck for calculating $\phi_{i,j}^v$ is to acquire $\prod_{k = m+1}^{L} {\bf A}(k)$.
+\paragraph{Complexity Analysis.}We first analyze the \textit{computational complexity} of \textsc{GAtt} with matrix-based calculation.
+According to Eq.~(\ref{eq:gattmatrixcomputation}), the bottleneck for calculating $\phi_{i,j}^v$ is to acquire $\prod_{k = m+1}^{L} {\bf A}(k)$.
 However, this matrix can be pre-computed and does not require re-calculation after its initial acquirement.
-Since we only count the number of multiplications in the summation, the computation complexity is $O(L)$, which is extremely efficient.
-Next, according to~\cref{eq:gattmatrixcomputation}, the memory complexity requires analyzing $\mathbf{C}_{L}(L-m)$ and $\mathbf{A}(m)$.
-For an $L$-layer GAT, while storing all attention weights in $\mathbf{A}(m)$ requires $O(L|\mathcal{E}|)$, $\mathbf{C}_{L}(L-m)$ requires at most $O(L|| T^{L-1}||_0)$, where $T$ denotes the adjacency matrix, and $||\cdot||_0$ is the 0-norm.
-In conclusion, the total memory complexity is $O(L||T^{L-1}||_0 + L|\mathcal{E}|)$.
+Since we only count the number of multiplications in the summation, the computational complexity is finally given by $O(L)$, which is extremely efficient.
+Next, according to Eq.~(\ref{eq:gattmatrixcomputation}), the \textit{memory complexity} requires delving into $\mathbf{C}_{L}(L-m)$ and $\mathbf{A}(m)$.
+For an $L$-layer Att-GNN, while storing all attention weights in $\mathbf{A}(m)$ requires $O(L|\mathcal{E}|)$, $\mathbf{C}_{L}(L-m)$ requires at most $O(L|| T^{L-1}||_0)$, where $T$ denotes the adjacency matrix and $||\cdot||_0$ is the 0-norm.
+In conclusion, the total memory complexity is bounded by $O(L||T^{L-1}||_0 + L|\mathcal{E}|)$.
+In addition to the above theoretical findings, we empirically provide runtime evaluations, which demonstrate that \textsc{GAtt} is reasonably fast and scalable, achieving up to \textbf{58.05 times faster} runtime against PGExplainer~\cite{Luo2020PGExplainer} when calculating edge attributions for 10,000 nodes (see Appendix~\ref{subsection:SuppRuntimeResults}).

-\section{Can Attention Interpret Att-GNNs?}
+\section{Can \textit{Attention} Interpret Att-GNNs?}

-In this section, we carry out empirical studies to validate the effectiveness of \textsc{GAtt}, the proposed method interpreting a given GAT model.
+In this section, we carry out empirical studies to validate the effectiveness of \textsc{GAtt} on interpreting two representative Att-GNN models: \textbf{GAT}~\cite{Velickovic2018gat} and \textbf{GATv2}~\cite{Brody2022GATv2}, with a single-attention head.
+Despite only a subset of all experimental results being presented due to page limitations, we have also demonstrated that \textsc{GAtt} can be generally applied to other Att-GNNs by showing the results for another model, \textbf{SuperGAT}~\cite{Kim2021othergat} (see Appendix~\ref{subsection:SuperGAT}).
+Additionally, we have found that the trend in performance for \textbf{multi-head} attention is consistent with the case for single-head attention (see Appendix~\ref{subsection:SuppMultihead}).
+Finally, we have shown that the \textbf{regularization} during training has negligible effects on \textsc{GAtt} (see Appendix~\ref{suppl:regularization}).